 Emission factors.
-We rely on emission factors from the Umweltbundesamt (UBA), the German Agency for the Environment4 to convert mobility data into emissions.
+We rely on emission factors from the Umweltbundesamt (UBA), the German Agency for the Environment3 to convert mobility data into emissions.
 As the most recent available emission factor for air travel from the UBA is solely based on within-country flights, we use earlier estimates to compute emissions from air travel in a more detailed manner (Mottschall and Bergmann, 2013).
-These emission factors depend both on whether the flight is within or outside Germany, as well as the distance travelled.
-Note that these estimates include non-CO2 effects by weighing emissions for altitudes higher than
+These emission factors depend both on whether the flight is within or outside Germany, as well as the distance traveled.
+Note that these estimates include non-CO2 effects by weighing emissions for altitudes higher than 9000m by a specific factor.
+We acknowledge, however, that the inclusion of non-CO2 effects of air travel is subject to large uncertainty (Lee et al., 2010)